 What does it mean “matching against pre-existing” texts?

 In short, it means that the system verifies how much of the string that requires translation in your system already exists within your language assets.
 For this very reason, it is essential always update and maintain a texts repository (the so-called matching percentage).

 Our quotation will contain a base price for the translation, which is the translation cost for a new line without matches in your assets (the base-rate).

 And based on the relevant matching you can, i.e. determine that 100% strings are only charged at 30% of the base cost per line (the price of a review).

 The only draw-back is that you get a complete picture of the costs only at project completion (or relevant milestone).
-In our experience, though, this is a win-win solution for every party involved.
+In our experience, though, the benefits of the TPMO Pricing Model are very real, and represent a a win-win solution for every party involved.

 So when asking for a quote for an SAP system project, keep in mind that there are alternatives, and that a post-project adjustment could be beneficial and fairer.